swantzter/kontonummer/README.md

 ### `InitOptions`

-- `lax: boolean`
+- `mode: 'strict' | 'lax'`
-  - If set to true the constructor should not throw if given an `accountNumber` where the check digit can't be validated.
-This is to accommodate for some old account numbers that does not have a check digit (Swedbank and some others)
+  - If set to `lax` the constructor should not throw if given an `accountNumber` where the check digit can't be validated.
+This is to accommodate for some old account numbers that does not have a check digit (Swedbank  it should default to `strict`

 ### Properties